maziars/GRAPHSP_Topology_Identification_Optimal_Design_Networks/README.md

 -SparseTools: A simple implementation of sparse class using iterators.
 Note that we still use the BLAS methods for dense matrices to do linear algebra for sparse vectors using customized wrappers.

+- QuadCD: contains the implementations of Newton Proximal method with backtracking for step-size selection.
+It uses Coordinate descent with active set implementation to find the Newton direction.